scenarioo/scenarioo-js/README.md

 ```

 ScenariooJS will report a useCase for every "describe" and a scenario for every "it" function in your test.

-Also a step at the end of each test scenario (on failure or success) will be reported if you configured so.
+Also a step at the end of each test scenario (on failure or success) will be reported if you configured so (see configuration possibilities in `example/protractor.conf.js`).
+We allways recommend to turn this on, becasue the last step is one of the most important ones in a test, especially if there are failures.

 Additional steps of a scenario can be reported by manually calling `scenarioo.saveStep('stepName');` in your tests.

-You could also hook it into protractor or your page objects to ensure that on every important action (e.g. every click) a step is reported.
+You could (and probably should) also hook such step commands into your page objects (or even into protractor) to ensure that on every important action (e.g. every important click) a step is reported.

+#### Using scenarioo fluent DSL for your tests and your useCase & scenarios documentation

-Or even better: We recommend to use the **New Fluent DSL** to even more easily describe usecases and scenarios in your tests and annotate them with additional important informations for the documentation:
+For a more nicer and clean syntax we recommend to use the **New Fluent DSL** of scenarioo to even more easily describe usecases and scenarios in your tests and annotate them with additional important information for the documentation:

 ```javascript